 TREE is a set of resources exploring how children can compose music, words and visual art inspired by trees.
 The resources were developed to accompany BCMG's 2021 primary school project TREE and inspired by The Singing Tree by composer Christian Mason.
-This resource is currently work-in-progress and will be added to throughout the project.
 Content in this resource was created by the project's composers: Duncan Chapman, Lady Nade, Chloe Knibbs, Natalie Mason, Michael Betteridge, Rob Jones, Kirsty Devaney, Richard Barnard and Liz Lane, with visual art ideas from BCMG Learning Coordinator, Jenny Muirhead.

 The starting point for this resource was BCMG's new piece from composer Christian Mason called The Singing Tree.
 It is composed for 5 professional voices, a children's choir and instrumental ensemble.
 The libretto (words) were written by Paul Griffiths and are presented in the shape of a tree which you can see HERE.